-also criss-cross, 1818, from Middle English crist(s)-crosse "Christ's cross" (early 15c.), earlier cros-kryst (late 14c.), "referring to the mark of a cross formerly written before the alphabet in hornbooks.
+also criss-cross, 1833, "a checked pattern in cloth," 1848, "a crossing or intersection," from Middle English crist(s)-crosse (early 15c.), earlier Cristes-cros (c.
+1200) "the Cross of Christ," also "the sign of the cross," from late 14c. often "referring to the mark of a cross formerly written before the alphabet in hornbooks.
 The mark itself stood for the phrase Christ-cross me speed ('May Christ's cross give me success'), a formula said before reciting the alphabet" [Barnhart].
-Used today without awareness of origin.
-As an adjective, 1846; as a noun, 1848.
+It has long been used without awareness of its origin.

 Web design and development by MaoningTech.